 - Sudden build-up of fluid in your scrotum

 - Loss of sex drive

 Your doctor will ask about your medical history and do a physical exam, including feeling your testicles for lumps or swelling and your abdomen for enlarged lymph nodes.

-Next, you will have a series of tests, such as blood tests and one or more imaging tests, like an ultrasound, X-ray or computed tomography (CT), magnetic resonance imaging (MRI) or positron-emission tomography (PET) scan.
+Next, you will have a series of tests, such as blood tests and one or more imaging tests, like an ultrasound, X-ray or computed tomography (CT) or magnetic resonance imaging (MRI).

 If your doctor believes you have testicular cancer based on your exam and tests, they will likely recommend surgery to remove the testicle.
 Then a pathologist will check tissue from the tumor under a microscope to confirm the presence of cancer and give you and your team details about the type and extent.